 If you have employees, you must withhold various taxes from your employees' pay.
 Most employers must withhold their employees'

-share of social security and Medicare taxes along with state and federal income taxes.
+share of social security, Medicare taxes, and Additional Medicare Tax (if applicable) along with state and federal income taxes.
 You may also need to pay certain employment

 taxes from your own funds.
 These include your share of social security and Medicare taxes as an employer, along with unemployment